 To participate, you’ll need to register for an account.
 You’ll then be able to respond to the questions under each of the proposed themes, leave a general comment or respond to those of other participants, and vote on comments.

 We expect your comments to be respectful and relevant.
 As comments are moderated, they won’t appear until they’ve been approved.
+If, after submission, you do not receive a notification stating that your comment has been queued for review, your submission has not been successfully transmitted to us.
+In this case, please email your submission to firstname.lastname@example.org and we will publish it on your behalf.
 Comments will close 30 March.

 If you wish to make a longer submission, you can email us at email@example.com.
 We’ll publish all submissions we receive.